-Calpine Corporation is America’s largest generator of electricity from natural gas and geothermal resources, with operations in major competitive wholesale and retail power markets across the U.S. Through wholesale power operations and our retail businesses, Calpine’s diverse team of approximately 2,300 employees serves customers across 22 states, Canada and Mexico.
-Calpine operates a fleet of 76 power plants representing nearly 26,000 MW of generation capacity.
-Environmental stewardship is fundamental to Calpine’s philosophy and culture; in addition to operating the largest geothermal facility in the world and the youngest, most efficient fleets of gas-fired power plants, Calpine has been a long-time advocate of the Clean Power Plan, Paris Agreement, carbon pricing and decarbonization.
-Learn more about the company’s work via its first-ever sustainability report, published this August.
+Calpine Corporation is America’s largest generator of electricity from natural gas and geothermal resources, with operations in major competitive wholesale and retail power markets across the U.S. Through wholesale power operations and our retail businesses, Calpine’s diverse team of approximately 2,300 employees serve customers across 22 states, Canada and Mexico.
+Calpine operates a fleet of 76 power plants representing nearly 26,000 megawatts (MW) of generation capacity.
+Environmental stewardship is fundamental to Calpine’s philosophy and culture; in addition to operating the largest geothermal facility in the world and the youngest, most efficient fleets of gas-fired power plants, Calpine has been a long-time advocate of the Clean Power Plan, the Paris Agreement, carbon pricing and decarbonisation.
+Learn more about the company’s work via its first-ever sustainability report, published this August.2

 About Shell Catalysts & Technologies